-from training.npr.org: https://training.npr.org/sources/tim-jin/
+from training.npr.org: https://training.npr.org/sources/kerri-j-malloy/

 Civil and Human Rights

 Tim Jin is a disability rights advocate with cerebral palsy.
-He is on the board of directors for Disability Voices United, an organization focused on improving education and services for those with developmental disabilities.
-Jin advocates for improving the accessibility of technology-aided communication for those with speech-related disabilities.
+He advocates for improving the accessibility of technology-aided communication for those with speech-related disabilities.

-Marsha Jones is a grassroots organizer and health educator, as well as the co-founder and executive director of The Afiya Center, the only reproductive justice organization in North Texas founded and directed by Black women.
+Marsha Jones is a grassroots organizer and health educator, and the co-founder and executive director of The Afiya Center, a reproductive justice organization in North Texas founded and directed by Black women.